vidyagames998/vidyagames998.github.io/eldenring/index.md

 [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9)](https://eldenring.wiki.fextralife.com/Grave_Glovewort_(9))
 [https://eldenring.wiki.fextralife.com/Grave_Glovewort_(10)](https://eldenring.wiki.fextralife.com/Great_Grave_Glovewort)

+After Raya Lucaria the next area is to the North east.
+With two halves of the medallion you can go North East to the Altus Plateau and onward to the next tree sentinel (far far north east).
+Altus Plateau has a [+6 somber](https://www.youtube.com/watch?v=Au-l_deU86o) you can pickup off the ground to upgrade halberd.
+It's located on the cliffs on the top left of the map on a guy in chair after climbing the first really long ladder.

+## Mohgwyn Palace
+This place has easy to grind enemies that give lots of runes.

+- At the roundtable hold talk to the two fingers
+- South of raya lucaria is a church with the white masked man, talk to him to get a severed finger.
+- Head to the top left of Altus Plateua, East of the bridge of iniquity grace at the top middle of the map in the new area is a village of rot dogs and a red summon.
+Activate the summon to fight the mini boss.
+You don't need to beat him just make three attempts.
+The secret to this fight is being aggressive.
+- Head back to the church and receive the white cloth.
+Head to the bridge of sacrifice in weeping peninsula and kill the girl to the south on the log (Depending on when you come here she may not be there anymore and you will need to go to the church way up the hill on east of the dectus medallion lift).
+- Head back to the church, use the item he gives you to teleport to Mohgwyn Palace
+- Head east then south and get to the grace at the top of the hill of enemies.
+To easily get runes, use a bow to trick the giant chicken birds to [fly off the cliff ](https://www.youtube.com/watch?v=aZvMUoak-v8&t=11) giving you 20k runes each with buffs.
+Gold feet can be made from a recipe from Patches and collecting eagle talons and gold fireflies from weeping peninsula.
+A bow can be bought from the round table hold for 1200.
+Unlimited arrows can be bought from Santa in church of Elleh for 20 each.
+This is by far the most efficient farming method until you beat the game and even then it's still pretty good.
+- Additionally there's a +10 Somber in a chest on top Mohgwyn Palace you can just run up to once you get here

 ## First two bosses

 When you are ready you can head into the castle northwest from stormhill shack grace and face the first boss without too much struggle.

 This boss should be possible even with a +0 halberd and not doing any of the optional rune farming or upgrading your imps.

 To make this and a future boss easier you should get the Margit shackle for 5k runes.
 Just east of the telescope in Limgrave is a cave.
 Inside the cave is a mini boss called Patches.
 Kill him and use the bell bearing at the two sisters in the round table hold to buy the shackle.
 When used during the Margit fight it traps the boss for about 5 seconds and gives you plenty of time to just wail on him.
+You can use it twice in the battle.

 For additional help I would summon the sorcerer rogier (ai helper) at the yellow summon before the battle and cast your fanged imps immediately at the start of the fight.